 Smith maintained that “a large number of men would by this measure be added to the effective force in your district.”
 But many worried that impressing local slaves to build defenses still might not be enough to keep the Federals out of Little Rock.

 After several reconnaissance missions, Steele determined that the Confederate right flank, anchored on the Arkansas River, could be bypassed.
-On the 6th, Brigadier General John Davidson led his 6,000 Federal cavalrymen south to access the Arkansas below Price’s Confederates.
+On September 6, Brigadier-General John Davidson led his 6,000 Federal cavalrymen south to access the Arkansas below Price’s Confederates.
 Davidson hoped to outflank the Confederates by crossing the river, but he struggled to find a suitable crossing point.

-When Price heard about the duel, he ordered the generals to stay at their respective headquarters.
+When Price heard about the duel on the night of the 5th, he ordered both generals to stay at their respective headquarters under arrest.
 But Walker headed to the dueling site before the order arrived, and Marmaduke simply ignored it.
-At dawn on the 6th, the men took 15 paces and fired their Colt revolvers.
+At dawn on the 6th, the men “met in personal encounter, by appointment, attended by friends.”
+Walker and Marmaduke each took 15 paces and fired their Colt revolvers.
 Neither man hit their mark on the first shot, but Marmaduke quickly fired a second and hit Walker in the abdomen.

 Walker’s aides were allowed to load their general into one of Marmaduke’s wagons and take him to Little Rock for medical care.
 For this generosity, Walker instructed, “See General Marmaduke and tell him that before taking the sacrament, I forgive him with all my heart, and I want my friends to forgive him and neither prosecute nor persecute him.”
 Walker died the next day.